CasparKielwein/Aaargh/Mechanics.md

 * Modify the effects of a subset of discipline abilities.
 They could change the damage type of abilities.
 * Give a Hero access to abilities of another class.
-This should be limitied in some way.
+This should be limited in some way.
 An example is the Furymancer Talent which gives a fighter access to Sorcerer spells but only in combination with their Rage feature.
 * Put a twist on a concept.
 Make a class or ancestry feature work in a surprising way.
 * Make an exotic combination viable.
 Some combinations of class and equipment are weaker than others.
 A talent might give the equipment a bonus to make it a viable alternative to the obvious equipment options.
 * Make an Archetype viable.
-Generally archetypical Heroes should work without Talents.
+Generally archetypal Heroes should work without Talents.
-If it is not possible to enable that without breaking balancing, it is acceptable if a archetypical combination of ancestry, class, and equipment requires a Talent.
+If it is not possible to enable that without breaking balancing, it is acceptable if a archetypal combination of ancestry, class, and equipment requires a Talent.

 What Talents should not do:
 * Be necessary to make a core feature viable.
 Every Weapon, Ancestry and Class feature should be a viable option without a Talent.
 * Make a combination of Ancestry and Class viable.
-Heroes of all Ancestries should be able to chose all classes.
+Heroes of all Ancestries should be able to choose all classes.

 Questions:
 * Are general boni a good idea?